Wolff-Parkinson-White Syndrome

 Conditions Basics

-Wolff-Parkinson-White (WPW) syndrome is a heart rhythm problem that causes a very fast heart rate.
-WPW is one type of supraventricular tachycardia called atrioventricular reciprocating tachycardia (AVRT).
+Wolff-Parkinson-White (WPW) syndrome is a heart rhythm problem.
+It causes a very fast heart rate.

 What causes it?